johnjago/blognow/README.md

 # Blognow ![Build status](https://travis-ci.org/johnjago/blognow.svg?branch=master) [![Go Report Card](https://goreportcard.com/badge/github.com/johnjago/blognow)](https://goreportcard.com/report/github.com/johnjago/blognow)

-Blognow is a dead simple static site generator for blogs.
+Blognow is a static site generator for blogs.
+There is no configuration, confusing theme files, or complex hierarchies of pages and posts.
+It uses an opinionated design that is optimized for reading, with particular attention to typography.

+The screenshots below do not reflect the final design.
+As of now, it's more of a placeholder.

+Blognow is in **alpha** and should not be used in production.
+It's changing a lot right now as I work to design a great workflow for writing and publishing to a static site.

-## Usage
+## Proposed usage

 `blognow my-blog` creates a new blog in the directory my-blog.